sorensenjs/sorensenjs.github.io/_posts/2024-02-27-archives-for-the-future.markdown

-A recent Wikimedia Foundation [blog post](https://diff.wikimedia.org/2024/02/19/communicating-diversity-links-between-journalism-and-the-wikimedia-universe/) described the work of a Chilean collective of journalists who dispense with the noise of "what's news" and instead use their time and resource to investigate stories and "to begin the narratives of that which we will see in the future as an archive."
+A recent Wikimedia Foundation [blog post](https://diff.wikimedia.org/2024/02/19/communicating-diversity-links-between-journalism-and-the-wikimedia-universe/) described the work of a Chilean collective of journalists who dispense with the noise of "what's news" and instead use their time and resources to investigate stories and "to begin the narratives of that which we will see in the future as an archive."
 What seems like a novel approach actually is a return to the roots of journalism.
 Especially if you consider that even though journalism is laser focused on *now*